nursnaaz/Movie-Genere-CI-CD-Pipeline-Prediction/README.md

 ## License
-The movie genre classification project is released under the MIT License.
+The project is released under the MIT License.
 You are free to use, modify, and distribute the code for personal and commercial purposes.